ANANDMISHRAK/yourtube_like_clone/Readme.md

     38.4) deletd old avatar from clodinary using db avatar path 38.5) set new path of avatar in DB
     38.6) return response

+39. Update Cover Image

+    39.1) take local Cover Image from req.file.path 39.2)find user fron req.user
+    39.3)check , is coverImage url is present in DB (for old COVER Image) then 39.3.1) yes -> then remove from clodinary user coverImage Publick id 39.4) now present coverimage upload on cloudinary 39.5) set and save in Database
+    39.6) return response

+    write router in user.router.js